openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ### Lock

 Group name: `lock`

 State representing if doors, hoods or flaps are locked.
-States and Controls are depending on your vehicle capabilities and Type.
+States and controls are depending on your vehicle capabilities and type.

 | Channel             | Type                 |  Description                     | Read | Write |
 |---------------------|----------------------|----------------------------------|------|-------|